kevinwatson/church-broadcasts/README.md

 ### YouTube

+We decided to use YouTube for the folowing reasons

+* Accessible on almost any device
+* Live streams can be scheduled in advance
+* Live streams can be marked as unlisted
+* Comments can be disabled
+* It's free

+There are disadvantages, though

+* We need to remember to delete the recording after the live stream
+* Advertisements show if the viewer is on a computer

 ### Hardware

 Various hardware will work for the broadcast.
 Use whatever is available.
 Here's the parts list with links for hardware we use in our broadcasts.